diarmuidoconnor/ict-skills-2020/topic04/topic.md

-# App Navigation.
+#  React: Design and Routing.

-Navigation adds the 'app nature' to a React Single Page App.
+Explore some more navigation features available in React Router.
+Introduction to Design patterns in relation to React app development.